-Chesstris.com is home to puzzle games conceived and created by Martin Grider.
-It’s a playground and a game development blog as well as a forum for me to openly discuss the casual games that I love.
-I like to think of these as casual games for people who like to think.
+Chesstris.com is home to games conceived and created by Martin Grider.
+It’s his playground and game development blog as well as a forum for him to openly discuss games and game design theory.

-More information about Martin can be found all over the web (just google it!).
+More information about Martin can be found all over the web (including his resume at martingrider.name).
 Martin has been developing iPhone applications since late 2008.
 Before that, he cut his programming chops working on server-side web development.
-He’s written games using both the high level Objective-C APIs as well as dabbled in in C++ and raw OpenGL ES draw calls for maximum cross-platform compatibility.
+He’s written games using both the high level Objective-C APIs as well as dabbled in in lower-level C++ and raw OpenGL ES.
+(He’s also dabbled in Processing, OpenFrameworks, Unity, SFML, and PuzzleScript.)
 He is passionate about mobile game development and game design for video games and board games.
-He is a proud member of the IGDA, where he has presented for the local Twin Cities chapter on iPhone Game Development and his own games.
-Recently, he started a group focused on mobile game design and development in Minnesota.
+He is a proud member of the IGDA, where he has presented at and regularly helps organize the local Twin Cities chapter.
+In 2014, he presented at GDC in San Francisco on Mobile Game Usability.

 Video games I have worked on

 - Hiway VR Hockey (2016) – A hockey goalie game for the HTC Vive.
 This was shown in the lobby of actual hockey games at the booth of MN Wild sponsor Hiway Credit Union.
 The owner and goalie of the MN Wild played it on a FOX Sports TV spot.

 - Soil Nutrient Game (2016) – A large (48″) touchscreen game about soil nutrients for the Nebraska State Fair.

 - Slide Quest (2014) – Universal iOS game inspired by Threes!
 It re-imagines the swipe mechanics that game popularized combined with an RPG character and theme.
 The artwork for is from the Oryx 16-bit fantasy sprite pack.